Diabetic Foot syndrome

 for the good outcome of the condition in both stages of the disease.

-What is a diabetic foot?
+What is a diabetic foot syndrome?

-The diabetic foot is the sum of the complications of diabetes in the tissues of the foot.
+An diabetic foot is the sum of the complications of diabetes in the tissues of the foot.
 Elevated sugar levels cause hardening and dehydration of the skin, changes in joint architecture (Charcot foot), inflammation of the bones (osteomyelitis), loss of pain sensation due to destruction of nerve fibers (neuropathy) and most importantly blockage of the small arteries of the foot (diabetic angiopathy).
 Consequently, the diabetic foot is a condition caused by the presence of angiopathy or neuropathy, conditions that disrupt blood circulation, slowing down wound healing.
 This results in minor injuries persisting, leading to infections, ulcers and gangrene.

-Diabetic Foot: Symptoms
+Diabetic Foot Syndrome: Symptoms

-- Dry and hard skin, often with cracks
+- dry, hardened skin often with cracks

-- Small wounds that are slow to heal
+- small wounds that heal slowly

 Ποιες είναι οι επεμβατικές μέθοδοι χειρουργικής θεραπείας;